Ruins of Sukara Nijjara Gal Amuna over Deduru Oya – දැදුරු ඔයේ සූකර නිජ්ජර ගල් අමුණ නටබුණ්

 He had also built a 4th amuna called Jajjara Nijjara (ජජ්ජර නිජ්ජර) after he was consecrated.

 Doradaththika Amuna lies across Pahala Yaya on the right bank and Walpaluwa on the left bank.
-According to Chulawamsa, this amuna has been built to cultivate the land between Kottabaddha Amuna and the Sukaranijjara Amuna.
+According to Chulawamsa, this amuna has been built to cultivate the land between the Kottabaddha Amuna and the Sukaranijjara Amuna.
 Jajjara Nijjara Amuna is believed to be the place known as Raja Bamma today.
 This lies in the Bambarayaya Janawasama Estate in Wellawa town.

 References